About Your Bladder Surgery With a Continent Cutaneous Diversion

 Consider our sexual health programs

 Bladder surgery will affect your sexual health.
-If you have any concerns about how it will affect you, think about making an appointment with one of our sexual health clinics.
+If you have any concerns about how it will affect you, talk with a member of your care team.
+They can refer you to one of our sexual health clinics.

 Information for men